The Descendants of Edward Polly:

 World War II

-Byron L. Hill, Jr., my half great uncle, was piloting P-51 tail # 43-6980 when it was downed on April 5, 1944.
-His unit, the 355th Fighter Group (based at Steeple Morden, England), won their only Distinguished Unit Citation for their efforts this date; the Group successfully attacked a series of German air bases in the middle of a snow squall.
+Byron L. Hill, Jr., my half-great uncle, was piloting P-51 tail # 43-6980 when it was downed on April 5, 1944.
+His unit, the 355th Fighter Group (based at Steeple Morden, England), won its only Distinguished Unit Citation for its efforts on this date; the Group successfully attacked a series of German air bases in the middle of a snow squall.
 In all, the 355th lost 3 P-51s on their mission on April 5, 1944.

 Vietnam